edgio-docs/edgio-docs/src/pages/guides/routing.md

 - Render responses on the server using Next.js, Nuxt.js, Angular, or any other framework that supports server side rendering.
 - Alter request and response headers
 - Send synthetic responses
-- Configure multiple destinations for split testing
+- Configure multiple destinations for A/B testing

 ## Configuration {/*configuration*/}